-The first airport of Khotang, the Lamidanda airport, is based at an altitude of 4100m.
+The first airport of Khotang, the Lamidanda Airport, is based at an altitude of 4100m.
 Travelers can take a direct flight from Pokhara to Lamidada, which takes around 35 minutes.
 Eastern Nepal is difficult to travel via road since the off-beaten roads are long and rough.

 Lamidanda used to be crowded with pilgrims of Lord Shiva as the village is also a popular gateway to the sacred temple of Halesi Mahadev.
 The Halesi Mahadev temple resides 67ft deep down inside the Halesi Maratika cave.

-The untouched village of Lamidada is enriched with gorgeous landscape, agricultural land, traditional houses, mountain views, humble villagers, dense forest, and many more.
+The untouched village of Lamidada is enriched with a gorgeous landscape, agricultural land, traditional houses, mountain views, humble villagers, dense forest, and many more.
 There is a thick settlement of the Rai people.